chips-blockchain/bet/README.md

 ### poker
 This branch is used to player poker via CLI

+### mp_cli
+In this branch implementation is done to support more than two players, and also made a provision to pass the number of players from the command line

 ### rest_dev
 This branch is used to player poker via GUI, the GUI code should be taken from `poker` branch of `[pangea-poker-frontend](https://github.com/sg777/pangea-poker-frontend)` repo.